 In the Sources of Vehicle Fuel section below, the ratio of the different fuels is illustrated with a bar distribution.
 Gasoline-powered is assumed to be the default vehicle type; increasing other vehicle types will automatically decrease the amount of gasoline vehicles in use.
 If you're curious about the impact of increasing the number of gasoline vehicles, simply decrease the other options.

-Hydrogen fuel cells react hydrogen gas with oxygen gas under controlled conditions to generate electricity, often to power a vehicle.
+Hydrogen fuel cells react hydrogen gas with oxygen gas under controlled conditions to generate electricity, often to power a vehicle.As a rough estimate, a hydrogen fuel cell vehicle is assumed to have a fuel consumption of about 0.9 kg of hydrogen per 100 km (USDEa 2018).
 Hydrogen can be produced from a number of sources, but it is assumed that hydrogen produced for vehicles will come from the electrolysis of water, due to this method's simplicity, purity, and low carbon emission (Wang 2014).
 In electrolysis, electricity is used to split water into hydrogen and oxygen.
 A typical electrolysis cell operates at a potential of around 2.0 V and produces hydrogen with an efficiency of 57 kWh per kg of hydrogen (Wang 2014).
 Note that hydrogen currently is commonly generated by steam-methane reforming, which produces carbon dioxide, or other carbon-byproducts.

 The carbon emissions from the use of hydrogen fuel cells come from the production of hydrogen itself, which here is assumed to be electricity (Rau 2018).
 Thus, increasing the number of hydrogen fuel cell vehicles will require more electricity production.
-As with electric vehicles, the impact on emissions reductions (compared to gasoline vehicles) will be larger as you decrease the emissions of the electricity supply mix you select on the electricity page of this simulation.
+As with electric vehicles, the impact on emissions will be larger as you decrease the emissions of the electricity supply mix you select on the electricity page of this simulation.
 You will see the carbon intensity of hydrogen fuel cell vehicles change as you make changes to the electricity supply mix.

 As with hydrogen fuel cells and electric vehicles, note that increasing the number of hybrid vehicles will require more electricity production.
 You will see the carbon intensity of hybrid vehicles change as you make changes to the electricity supply mix you select on the electricity page of this simulation.

-A typical diesel vehicle is about 25% more efficient than one that is gas-powered, and one litre of diesel is converted to 2.7 kg of carbon dioxide when burned (USEIAStats 2019).
-Including emissions during mining and refining of petroleum, the carbon intensity of diesel ranges from 3.2 to 4.5 kg of carbon dioxide per litre of fuel, depending on the origin of the petroleum used in production (Woo 2017, Masnadi 2018).
-This simulation uses the lower value.
-Not considered is the energy needed to produce the vehicle.
+A typical diesel-fuelled vehicle is about 25% more efficient than one that is gas-powered, and one litre of diesel is converted to 2.7 kg of carbon dioxide when burned (USEIAStats 2019).Like gasoline, this fuel typically comes from petroleum.
+Biodiesel is also available, but is not considered here.
+Including emissions during mining and refining of petroleum, the carbon intensity of diesel ranges from 3.2 to 4.5 kg of carbon dioxide per litre of fuel, depending on the origin of the petroleum used in production (Woo 2017), (Masnadi 2018).
+This simulation uses the lower value.The energy required to produce the vehicle is not considered.
 Look into embodied energy and lifecycle analyses for more information.

 Gasoline is a product of petroleum refining.
 Used in a combustion engine, a litre of gasoline is converted to 2.3 kg of carbon dioxide (USEIAStats 2019).
 Well-to-wheel emissions, which include mining and refining of petroleum, range from 2.8 to 3.9 kg of carbon dioxide per litre of gasoline, depending on the origin of the petroleum (Woo 2017, Masnadi 2018).
-This simulation uses the lower value of 2.8 kgCO2/L. Not considered is the energy needed to produce the vehicle.
+This simulation uses the lower value of 2.8 kg CO2 eq/L. Not considered is the energy needed to produce the vehicle.
 Look into embodied energy and lifecycle analyses for more information.